-Rishworth Aviation has over 30 years of experience helping Pilots secure great roles and is proud to partner with Royal Air Maroc to offer a range of Captain, First Officer and Junior First Officer pilot jobs operating on the B737NG, ATR72-600 and E190 aircrafts.
+Rishworth Aviation has over 30 years of experience helping Pilots secure great roles and is proud to partner with Royal Air Maroc to offer a range of Captain and Junior First Officer pilot jobs operating on the B737NG, ATR72-600 and E190 aircraft.
 We have a dedicated team based in Europe who will ensure you receive the very best service while living and working in Morocco.

 Meet the Rishworth Aviation Royal Air Maroc team